elenekat/Installing_FLASH/README.md

 sudo make install
 ```

-using sudo will ask you for password.
+note: using sudo will ask you for password.

 <br>
 cd out of openMPI directory